 Every Medicare eligible person needs to make a choice about the health plan coverage that is right for them.

-All PMG primary care physicians and specialists accept Medicare Advantage Plans so you don’t need to worry about finding a physician who accepts your coverage.
-All PMG physicians accept the following Medicare Advantage Plans for 2017:
+All DHMN primary care physicians and specialists accept Medicare Advantage Plans so you don’t need to worry about finding a physician who accepts your coverage.
+All DHMN physicians accept the following Medicare Advantage Plans for 2017:

 Community meeting dates